mgrassi12/aimas-back-end/AIMAS.API/readme.md

 #DataBase Commands

+Run commands from the API folder level.

+Make sure both "InitializeDB" and "Services" settings in appsettings.json from the API are off (false) to run these commands

+Create new schema:

-dotnet ef migrations add `{MigrationName}`
+`dotnet ef migrations add {MigrationName}`

+Update db to new schema:

-dotnet ef database update
+`dotnet ef database update`